-On 1 April 2020, amendments to the Road Transport Vehicle Act (RTVA), the Safety Standards and the Road Traffic Act (Act No. 105 of 1960 (the RTA) took effect making it permissible for vehicles operating based on automated driving systems (ADS) classifiable as SAE Level 3 to be generally driven on public roads in Japan.
+(Ordinance No. 67 of 1952) (the Safety Standards) and the Road Traffic Act (Act No. 105 of 1960) (RTA) took effect, making it permissible for vehicles operating with automated driving systems (ADS) classifiable as SAE Level 3 to be generally driven on public roads in Japan.
 (The SAE Levels of driving automation, developed and published by SAE International, offer one of the most globally recognised systems for defining the different levels of driving automation.
 They are set out in SAE International's Recommended Practice J3016, last published in June 2018.)
-More specifically, 'automated operation device' was added to article 41, paragraph 1, of the RTVA, which sets out the list of parts and devices that may be incorporated within vehicles subject to their complying with the Safety Standards.
-Article 48 of the Safety Standards and article 72-2 of the Notice Providing for Details for the Safety Standards. were newly added to set out the standards that must be satisfied with respect to the functions and performance of the automated operation device.
-The definition of 'driving' under the RTA was amended to include driving by the use of an automated operation device.
+More specifically, 'automated operation device' was added to article 41, paragraph 1 of the RTVA, which sets out the list of parts and devices that may be incorporated within vehicles subject to compliance with the Safety Standards.
+Article 48 of the Safety Standards and article 72(2) of the Notice Providing for Details for the Safety Standards were newly added to set out the standards that must be satisfied with respect to the functions and performance of the automated operation device.
+And the definition of 'driving' under the RTA was amended to include driving by the use of an automated operation device.

-As the RTA continues to prohibit the general use on public roads of vehicles relying solely on SAE Level 4 ADS technologies, the guidelines issued by MLIT and the NPA (discussed below) still provide useful guidance for conducting tests using vehicles equipped with SAE Level 4 ADS technologies.
+As the RTA continues to prohibit the general use on public roads of vehicles relying solely on SAE Level 4 ADS technologies, the guidelines issued by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) and the National Police Agency (NPA) provide useful guidance for conducting tests using vehicles equipped with SAE Level 4 ADS technologies.